 The flowers have been used as a natural remedy for thousands of years, at least as far back as Egyptian times.
 As with many teas, the flower itself was used in medicine and cosmetics before it became popular as a tea.
 Because of its sweet smell and flavor, the Romans added chamomile to other drinks and in medieval times it was used to scent rooms for events.

 This versatile flower has had many uses over the centuries.
+Today its uses are plenty and although it is primarily used for tea it is a powerful herbal ingredient in many recipes.
 Now let’s look at some specific chamomile tea effects.

 Health Benefits of Chamomile Tea